Pinterest for Business Tips

 Explore my Pinterest actionable tips for businesses to help you get more traffic & sales with Pinterest.
 I also share my favorite things, easy self-care tips, how to have a fab-U-lous life in your 50's, 2020 trends & a whole lot of pretty stuff!

 Pinterest Management Tips

 For some time now I’ve been storing a few of my clean beauty products in our kitchen fridge but it’s an absolute hassle.
 Most times I start washing my face and then I remember that I forgot to go downstairs to grab the stuff I need.
-So I finally bought this cute skin care fridge from Amazon.
+So I finally bought this cute mini skin care fridge from Caynel.

 We have no choice but to keep our skin care products in the bathroom right?
 That’s where we wash up.
 The bad news is that it’s the worst place to store them.
 The steam in your bathroom is like a breeding ground for bacteria to multiply and grow.
 Gross.

 Steamy hot showers and baths create a lot of heat, so does the actual bathroom heat coming in from your home’s furnace.
 Combined they can affect the look, feel, smell, and effectiveness of your products.
 Warm temperatures and sunlight can cause certain ingredients to break down, oxidize, curdle, or melt.

 According to dermatologist Mona Gohara, MD, associate clinical professor at Yale she goes on to say that a skin care fridge prolongs the shelf life of products as long as the temperature is between 45 and 50 degrees.
 In fact, they’re better than the kitchen fridge because they’re slightly warmer in temperature.
 Kitchen fridges should be 40 degrees or below.

 The first time you put on your natural skin care products it’s going to be bloody cold!
 It’s perfect when I get my hot flashes!
 It’s refreshing and it’s a nice pick me-up especially in the morning.